null

 KC HOLMES

-Kacee Holmes is a retired Air Force Special Operations Pararescueman after 22 years.
+Kacee Holmes is a retired Air Force Special Operations Pararescueman after 22 years of service.
 He now spends most of his spare time competitive shooting in 3 Gun, precision rifle, and USPSA.
-Kacee loves to hunt hogs and coyotes and is currently working as a rescue specialist/flight medic in East Africa.
+Kacee loves to hunt hogs and coyotes and is currently working as a rescue specialist and flight medic in East Africa.

 BROCK STUGELMAYER